More federal agents dispatched to Portland as protests rise in other cities

 Outside the current fence, it is easy to see evidence that protesters have adapted to the escalated use of force.

-Along the base of the reinforced iron fence that surrounds the federal courthouse in downtown Portland, a line of shields — homemade plywood rectangles with handles made of rope drilled through the center — sit, waiting for their moment.
+Along the base of the reinforced iron fence, a line of shields — homemade plywood rectangles with handles made of rope drilled through the center — sit, waiting for their moment.

 On some, black marker announces that they’re free for the taking.
-Another pile of plastic storage-bin lids and barrel bottoms encircled by pool noodles — to better repel batons and projectiles — sits in the park across the street from the courthouse.
+A pile of plastic storage-bin lids and barrel bottoms wrapped with pool noodles — to better repel batons and projectiles — sits in the park across the street from the courthouse.

-On Saturday, the largest crowd Portland protests have seen since the earliest days of the demonstrations that followed George Floyd’s death gathered in the street, chanting, shouting, dancing to drum beats and bouncing a beach ball through the air.
-On the side of the Multnomah County Justice Center, which houses the county jail, demonstrators projected the words, “Fed goons out of PDX.”
+On Saturday, the largest crowd Portland protests have seen since the earliest days of the demonstrations that followed George Floyd’s death gathered in the street, chanting, shouting, dancing to drumbeats and bouncing a beach ball through the air.
+On the side of the Multnomah County Justice Center, which houses the county jail, demonstrators projected the words “Fed goons out of PDX,” referring to the city by its airport code.

-Though many newcomers had arrived carrying little more than a sign and wearing a cloth face covering — due to the still-raging coronavirus — the more seasoned in the crowd had amassed a small arsenal of protective equipment: helmets, knee pads, motorcycle armor, gas masks, respirators, a snorkeling mask jury-rigged to withstand tear gas.
+Though many newcomers had arrived carrying little more than a sign and wearing a cloth face covering — because of the still-raging coronavirus — the more-seasoned in the crowd had amassed a small arsenal of protective equipment: helmets, kneepads, motorcycle armor, gas masks, respirators, a snorkeling mask jury-rigged to withstand tear gas.

 At one point, some people in the crowd began to shoot fireworks up toward the broken windows of the federal courthouse.
 Federal agents burst through the plywood-reinforced doors of the building and rushed forward toward the fence line.
 They shot “less-lethal” munitions through dark squares cut into the boards.